 Employees come to work and want to do a good job – but like to be recognized for their efforts.

 This recognition should be an integral part of how we communicate with our employees.

 The process of recognition begins with setting the expectations for employee behavior, followed by coaching for good performance, and lastly, by recognizing and rewarding a job well done.

 However, productive employees want to be recognized for performing at a higher level than their counterparts.

-Not many things are as discouraging to an employee than working diligently to complete goals and improve the customer experience – and not be acknowledged for their efforts.
+Not many things are as discouraging to an employee as working diligently to complete goals and improve the customer experience – and not being acknowledged for their efforts.